Updated: Nov 20

-In the image above, cornell bronze dahlias surround blizzard (a white dahlia variety).
+In the image above, cornel bronze dahlias surround blizzard (a white dahlia variety).

 What’s so special about it?